 (2) Scholarship Benefits

-- Airplane Ticket or Airfare: the program covers an economy class flight with the shortest route between a scholar’s country and Korea.
+- Airplane Ticket or Airfare: The scholarship covers an economy class flight with the shortest route between a scholar’s country and Korea.
 A one-way ticket to Korea will be offered to each scholar at the beginning of the program program; another one-way ticket from Korea will be offered for those who complete their studies under the program program.

 - Monthly Stipend: 800,000 KRW per month